European Union

 Great Britain

-Holland (motorists leave their cars to observe three minutes of silence in memory of the victims)
+Holland (motorists leave their cars to observe three minutes of silence in memory of the

 London (3 minutes of silence)